 Running when Congested

-If your symptoms are congestion related – runny nose, chest congestion or coughing - it’s typically safe to run.
-Actually, an easy run and a nice hot shower afterwards may help clear you congestion and give you a few hours of feeling normal.
+If your symptoms are congestion related – runny nose, chest congestion or coughing – you are usually safe to run.

 How to adjust your training